skhalidmahmud/skhalidmahmud/README.md

 - 🔭 I’m currently working on a project and more activity's.

-- 🌱 I’m currently learning English, AI [PY] & social communication.
+- 🌱 I’m currently learning English, AI/ML [PY] & social communication.

 - 👯 I’m looking to collaborate on never ended memory's.